-where $A=\{\alpha_1,\ldots,\alpha_n\}$ and $B=\{\beta_1,\ldots,\beta_n\}$.
+If $k=\min(n,m)$ at least one of the tuples would be empty.
 Note that the subtractions remove only an element of the first tuple for each similar element of the second one, and thus the difference between the lengths of the resulting tuples is still the same.

-There exists an important subgroup of the group of automorphisms of $\XXn$, being the one which will provide us our main object of study.
+There exists an important subgroup of the group of automorphisms of $\cXn$, being the one which will provide us our main object of study.
 Let

-and let $G=\mu_{d_n}^0/\Delta$, the quotient of $\mu_{d_n}^0$ by the diagonal subgroup, acting linearly over $\XXn$ by componentwise multiplication on the projective variables.
+and let $G=\mu_{d_n}^0/\Delta$, the quotient of $\mu_{d_n}^0$ by the diagonal subgroup, acting linearly over $\cXn$ by componentwise multiplication on the projective variables.